5.2.9 Collection from third parties

 A section 72A notice is similar to a garnishee order obtained from a court by a creditor who has obtained judgment against a debtor.
 However, the Registrar does not need the approval of a court or to have obtained judgment prior to issuing a notice under section 72A.
 Notices under section 72A should not be issued on a speculative or 'fishing' basis.

-A section 72A notice will require a third party to pay to the Registrar, until the debt is satisfied:
+A section 72A notice will require a third party to pay to the Registrar:

 A section 72A notice remains in force until complied with in full or it is withdrawn by the Registrar in writing.

 Which debts can be recovered?